spc476/a09/README.txt

 				Generate floating point values per the
 				IEEE-754 ('IEEE') format, the Microsoft
 				('MSFP') floating point format, or the
-				rather obscure format used by Lennart
+				format used by Lennart Benschop's floating
-				Benschop.
+				point routines.

 		The following options are only used when running tests.
 The following options can appear inside or outside a .TEST directive unless otherwise specified.
-If they appear outside, it applies to all tests; otherwise it only applies to the test they appear in.
+If specified inside a .TEST directive, they only take effect when the test is run.

 			.OPT TEST POKE <address>,<byte>